Skip to content

 Children up to the age of 12 years who have previously been open to Care Coordination.

-Children up to the age of 12 years with complex needs who have moved into the area and had previously accessed an equivalent service.
+Children up to the age of 12 years with complex therapy needs who have moved into the area.

-Children up to the age of 12 years who have an acquired brain injury that has resulted in significant development delay.
+Children up to the age of 12 years who have developed a significant long term condition, for example, an acquired brain injury or cancer that has resulted in complex therapy needs.

-Children up to the age of 12 years with a degenerative condition.
+Children up to the age of 12 years with a progressive life limiting condition resulting in complex therapy needs.

 Referral